 Latest Event Updates

 For some, an annual picnic in the park isn’t enough.
 For those people, there is the East Central Minnesota Pride (ECMP) planning committee.
-If you want to take an extra step in community building, changing hearts and minds about LGBT issues, and getting involved with your neighbors has a whole, consider attending the ECMP planning committee interest meeting Tues., Nov.
-18 from 6-8 p.m. at the Grant House in Rush City, Minn.
+If you want to take an extra step in community building, changing hearts and minds about LGBT issues, and getting involved with your neighbors has a whole, consider attending an ECMP planning committee meeting.

-The planning committee does the important work of bringing about one of the few rural LGBT pride events… in the world!
+The planning committee does the important work of putting on one of the few rural LGBT pride events… in the (gulp) world!
 East Central Minnesota is comprised of Pine, Isanti, Chisago, Kanabec and Mille Lacs counties, and the ideal planning committee would be made of of a good cross-section of members from each of the counties in the region.
 The ECMP planning committee has generally had between 10 and 15 members, and has been a mix of people who identify as part of the LGBT community as well as straight allies.
 To get involved, email firstname.lastname@example.org.

 For the very FIRST time, East Central PFLAG is organizing a unit in this parade, the biggest in the region.
 Theme: “A Decade of Pride in East Central Minnesota”.
 PFLAG is looking for volunteers to help decorate, walk, hold signs, etc. Wear your rainbow bling to show your pride.
 This is done in effort to thank the overwhelming majority of the Greater Pine City community that has welcomed Pride for 10 years.